 - Incorrect identification or omission of the names of fee owners or lien holders

 - Plat boundaries not shown and designated in accordance with the legal description

 - Lack of mathematical information and data necessary to retrace boundary lines and monuments

 - Failure to show public ways; existing at the time of platting or being dedicated on the plat

 - Missing or incomplete information about the exact location and purpose for any easements being created

 - Lack of information and supporting data for water boundaries, and survey lines

 After the initial review and re-examination, a fee of $250 may be assessed for any plat, RLS, or CIC that still contains substantial error in title, documentation, or graphics that cause the plat, RLS, or CIC to be non-compliant with applicable statutes.

-A re-check fee (See the Plat checking fees section) may be assessed for any plat or land survey with substantial changes after completion of review by the county.
+A re-check fee (see the plat checking fees section on this page) may be assessed for any plat or land survey with substantial changes after completion of review by the county.
 Changes include new legal description, boundary, street alignment, or changes in the number of lots and/or blocks, units or tracts.